 Next, we will discuss the details and basics of Python in the upcoming articles of this series.

-In this article I will explain you how to create and call functions in python.
+I will explain how to create and call functions in Python in this article.